-We produce a booklet to send home to parents ‘Talking to Kids About Alcohol’, which encourages parents to set boundaries and be good role models.
+We produce a booklet to send home to parents ‘Talking About Alcohol’, which encourages parents to set boundaries and be good role models.

 Our second booklet ‘Alcohol and You’ takes a social norms approach with advice and guidance for 14 years+ teenagers.

 In our store you can order a copy of our best secondary school resource BAFTA award Just a Few drinks DVD or a specially designed resources for children with additional learning needs, including picture and story led activities using colours and emoji’s.
 We have grants to support settings with a high level of children with SEN, so may be able to support you free of charge.